mathi0405/Assignment_new/README.md

 # Assignment_new
-# Mobile Robot Tracking — Experiments A,B,C
+## Mobile Robot Tracking — Experiments A, B, C

+---

 ## 📖 Overview
 This project implements and compares three feedback control strategies for a non-holonomic 3-wheel robot (unicycle model):